Senegal: Invigorating the country’s power sector

 - Developed an action plan detailing the steps to modernize the power sector

-A project like this one is complex because reforms don’t work in isolation.
+A project like this one is complex because reforms can’t succeed in isolation.

 “We must design reforms as a cohesive package rather than looking at them individually,” says Clara Kayser-Bril, renewable energy expert at CPCS, and head of the firm’s Power advisory team.

-We proposed five viable strategies for stakeholders to choose from and presented them to hundreds of people at a national workshop.
-One in particular stood out.
+CPCS proposed five viable strategies for stakeholders to choose from and presented them to hundreds of people at a national workshop in 2018, and one strategy stood out.

 Senegal is since driving towards 2035.